-CGUs to which goodwill and other intangibles with indefinite lives have been allocated are tested for impairment annually or more frequently if there are indications that a particular CGU might be impaired.
+CGUs to which goodwill and trademarks have been allocated are tested for impairment annually or more frequently if there are indications that a particular CGU might be impaired.
 Upon adoption of PFRS 16, the carrying values of the CGUs tested for impairment include their right-of-use assets and associated lease liabilities.
 Cash flow projections used in determining recoverable amounts include the lease payments in both the explicit forecast period and in terminal value.
 The recoverable amounts for the CGUs have been determined based on value in use.